Narrative

 What Does Exodus 8:20-24 Mean?

-Exodus 8:20-24 describes how God sent swarms of flies as the fourth plague on Egypt to convince Pharaoh to let His people go.
-The flies covered Egypt, ruining homes and land, but God protected the Israelites in Goshen, showing His power and care.
-This miracle made it clear that God is present and active, drawing a line between those who obey Him and those who don’t.
+Exodus 8:20-24 describes how God sent swarms of flies as the fourth plague on Egypt to convince Pharaoh to let the Israelites go.
+The flies covered Egypt, ruining homes and land, but God protected the Israelites in Goshen by keeping the flies away.
+This showed that God is in control and draws a clear line between those who follow Him and those who don't.
+It was another sign that the Lord is real and active on earth.

 Exodus 8:20-24